aal55/Simple-Shiny-Counter/README.md

 # Simple-Shiny-Counter
 Counter for tracking shiny pokemon encounters.
-Made using Java and created by zxPhantom.
+Made using Java and created by aal55.
 Enjoy!

 ## Shortcuts:
 ```